Romania women's national football team

 The Romania women's national football team represents Romania in international women's football.
 Their most recent competition is qualification for the UEFA Women's Euro 2025.
 Despite not gaining as much success as the men's, the women's team has been improving greatly, and almost qualified for UEFA Women's Euro and FIFA Women's World Cup.

 Results and fixtures

-The following is a list of matches in the last 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.